scottx611x/CSCI-S-40/Lecture/Lectures.md

    - Routing table (Forwarding Table): "How do I talk to the rest of the world?"
    - **Grand Unified Network Theory: Layer 3 & 2 working across networks:** (section 2 1:30)
      - Every Router port has a MAC address
-   - `traceroute` is LIT -> Lets you see the hops (generally) to your sepcified destionation
+   - `traceroute` is LIT -> Lets you see the hops (generally) to your specified destination
    - `ping` is like Sonar, `traceroute` is like google maps driving directions
    - Routing (forwarding) tables are built with:
     - Interior: RIP & OSPF